I Can Dream About You

-"I Can Dream About You" is a song performed by American singer Dan Hartman on the soundtrack album of the film Streets of Fire.
+"I Can Dream About You" is a song written and performed by American singer-songwriter Dan Hartman on the soundtrack album of the film Streets of Fire.
 Released in 1984 as a single from the soundtrack, and included on Hartman's album I Can Dream About You, it reached number 6 on the Billboard Hot 100.

 Background

-The song first appeared in Streets of Fire, where it was performed by the fictional group The Sorels.
+The song first appeared in Streets of Fire, where it was performed by the fictional R&B group "The Sorels".
 The real voice behind the version used in the film was Winston Ford, but Hartman's version was the one used on the soundtrack album and released as a single.
-In a Songfacts interview with the film's musical director, Kenny Vance, he recalled the following:"The same guy that sings lead on that and 'Countdown to Love,' a song that I wrote for the film, was a guy working at a Radio Shack (Winston Ford), and I think when you look at the film and The Sorels are singing it live in the movie, that was the version that was supposed to come out, and I recorded that version.
+In a Songfacts interview with the film's musical director, Kenny Vance, he recalled the following:The same guy that sings lead on that and 'Countdown to Love,' a song that I wrote for the film, was a guy working at a Radio Shack (Winston Ford), and I think when you look at the film and The Sorels are singing it live in the movie, that was the version that was supposed to come out, and I recorded that version.
 But then when Dan Hartman heard it, I don't know what happened next, but I know that he took that guy's voice off and he put his own on, and he had a hit with it.
-Hollywood is a very slippery place."
+Hollywood is a very slippery place.

 Originally, producer Jimmy Iovine had asked Hartman to write a song for a film he was working on.
-Hartman was told that the song was going to be sung by four Black guys in a concert situation within the film, and Hartman ended up thinking about a demo he made of "I Can Dream About You."
-As described by Tuber (1985), Hartman went through some “legal maneuvering to get the benefit of his breakthrough”.
+Hartman was told that the song was going to be sung by four Black guys in a concert situation within the film, and Hartman ended up thinking about a demo he made of "I Can Dream About You".
+As described by Tuber (1985), Hartman went through some "legal maneuvering to get the benefit of his breakthrough".
 The use of the song in the film being performed by actors did not feature Hartman on vocals but rather Ford.
 After some negotiating to enforce the original contract, Hartman insisted he sing the song on the soundtrack, and that his version be released if a single were to be issued from the soundtrack album.
 Additionally, any music video had to feature his own voice using the song.
 These clauses helped Hartman become an "overnight sensation" despite the fact that Hartman had been a working musician since adolescence.
-In an interview snippet from Portzline (2014), Hartman elaborated on another controversy related to the song—stating that “…some people had a fit because it was my name and my voice coming out of this group that looked like the Temptations.
+In an interview snippet from Portzline (2014), Hartman elaborated on another controversy related to the song—stating that "...some people had a fit because it was my name and my voice coming out of this group that looked like the Temptations.
 It was a big mess, but it was the best I could do under the circumstance."